jaqobb/dependency-injector/readme.md

 ```

 ### Usage example
-Get the required information about the dependency you want to inject (group id, artifact id and version (and repository if the dependency is not located in the Maven Central Repository)).
+Get the required information about the dependency you want to inject (group id, artifact id and version (and repository if the dependency isn't located in the Maven Central Repository)).
 Construct a new `Dependency` object using:
 ```java
 Dependency dependency = new Dependency("groupId", "artifactId", "version");